The hidden message you missed in the Lotto ad

 "Yes, people are impatient if content is not entertaining, but they will quite happily watch a whole season of a show in one go if it's rewarding and entertaining.
 We're hoping people get a little more out of this latest Imagine ad than they expected."

-Kiwis who do manage to spot all the numbers will be able to enter an online competition and go into a draw to win $10,000 as well as a range of other cash prizes.
+Kiwis who do manage to spot all the numbers will be able to enter an online competition (hosted at www.lostnumbers.co.nz) and go into a draw to win $10,000 as well as a range of other cash prizes.